Valentine’s Day Ideas from Centerpieces to Food

 Instead of succumbing to the need for roses, I find other flowers that provide an equally romantic look.
 Beautiful pink tulips, carnations, hydrangeas, and stock are the foundation for this abundant centerpiece.
 You can see how I build this centerpiece here.

-At night, this same table takes on a completely different look in the candlelight.
+At night, this same table takes on a completely different look with candlelight.

-Here is another Valentine centerpiece, using a tablecloth and more green hydrangeas vs. the white.
-The tones are still romantic and you can see how roses play a small role in this display.
+Here is another Valentine centerpiece, using a print tablecloth and more green hydrangeas vs. the white ones.
+The tones are still romantic and you can see how roses play a lesser role in this display.

-On a much smaller table for two, only a few flowers can fit in the space.
+On a much smaller table for two, only a few flowers can fit in the space between the dishes.
 Lavender/pink wax flowers are daintily tucked in with the hydrangeas for a spot of color.
+It’s important to have an appropriate height of your flowers, so you can easily see the person across the table.
+On this table, anything taller would have overwhelmed the space.

 Faux red roses in a glass vase